 - They may not pretend to attorneys, members of law enforcement, or government employees.

 - Threats, insults, and abusive language are prohibited.

 National Recovery Solutions is a collection agency located in Lockport, New York.
 Established around 2006, it has an estimated 10-20 employees and specializes in collecting delinquent student loans.
 A review of consumer complaints boards and federal court records maintained by PACER (Public Access to Court Electronic Records), reveals allegations of various FDCPA violations.

-Mr. Mitchem’s office voicemail includes the following notice: “Please be advised that if you are calling concerning a non-[employer] related matter, [Mitchem’s employer] prohibits employees from receiving such calls.”
+calls.”
 Yet Mr. Hackett continued to call.
-On February 1, 2010, an employee from the payroll department advised Mr. Mitchem that “Mr. Sean Hackett from National Recovery Solutions” had called and requested a callback from Mitchem.
+On February 1, 2010, an employee from the payroll department advised the plaintiff that “Mr. Sean Hackett from National Recovery Solutions” had called and requested a callback from the plaintiff.

-Embarrassed and alarmed that he was receiving such calls at his workplace (despite a rule forbidding it), Mr. Mitchem retained an attorney.
+Embarrassed and alarmed that he was receiving such calls at his workplace (despite a rule forbidding it), the plaintiff retained an attorney.
 The attorney filed a complaint with the US District Court that accused National Recovery Solutions of disclosing debt details to an uninvolved third party and calling a workplace number when employer rules forbade such contact.
-Such conduct, he alleged, was done solely to harass Mr. Mitchem into paying the debt.
+Such conduct, he alleged, was done solely to harass the plaintiff into paying the debt.

 What to do if you get ‘the call’